alexsoble/alexsoble/_posts/2016-7-7-jmo-convo-part-2.md

 JMO and Alex Chat about Hack Night — Being Embedded & Organizing Around Questions
 ================================

-_Last week I talked with [Jeanne Marie Olson](http://twitter.com/jmochicago), the researcher and public school parent behind projects like [CPSApples2Apples](https://cpsapples2apples.com/) and [SchoolCuts.org](http://www.schoolcuts.org/), about hack night.
-[We discussed white professional privilege at hack night and the importance of collaboration over code.](http://www.alexsoble.com/2016/06/28/jmo-convo-part-1/)_
+_Last week I talked about Chicago's weekly civic hack night with [Jeanne Marie Olson](http://twitter.com/jmochicago).
+Jeanne Marie Olson is a researcher and public school parent and is behind projects like [CPSApples2Apples](https://cpsapples2apples.com/) and [SchoolCuts.org](http://www.schoolcuts.org/)._

+_Last week, we discussed_ ___[white professional privilege at hack night and collaboration over code.](http://www.alexsoble.com/2016/06/28/jmo-convo-part-1/)___

-_Here's part 2 of our conversation._
+_Here is part 2 of our conversation._

 <br/>

-<span class="username">alexsoble</span> Ok, so the physical location is half of the challenge in building a stronger hack night.
+<span class="username">alexsoble</span> Ok, so physical location is half of the challenge in building a stronger hack night.
 Let's talk about the other half

 <span class="username">jmochicago</span> That’s where the intermediaries come in.